eparedes90/statisticalAnalysis/READme.md

 ## File Description

-* cooperExports #Project that analyzes the effect of economic growth of China in the peruvian cooperExports (Time series analysis)
+* cooperExports #Project that analyzes the effect of economic growth of China in the peruvian cooperExports (Time series and OLS analysis)
 * factorSavings #Statistical analysis of the factors of saving for retirement in Peru (Chi square tests and logit univariate analysis)
 * investmentEfficiency #Project that analyzes the investment efficiency in Education in the peruvian regions (Panel Data and DEA procedure)